tycoonliew/SupplierMvcApi/README.md

 # SupplierMvcApi

 ## Summary
 Manages products and suppliers for companies.
 Built on ASP.Net MVC.

+## Installation
+This project requires the [.Net 5 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) to run.

+**CLI instructions**
+Navigate to the project path and run ```dotnet restore``` then ```dotnet run```.
+You should be able to access the frontend interface through http://localhost:5000 or https://localhost:5001 by default.

 ## Routes
 **Products**